Introduction:

 Rahul was thrilled when he was blessed with twins.
 The cuteness, excitement and frolic had doubled when he held the two babies in his arms.
 But with the joys, the responsibilities compounded as well.
 Rahul had bought a house for his family in Pune three years back for Rs 30 lakhs with the help of a home loan for 10 years.
 But then he had expected to have a single child.
 Now that he was blessed with two, Rahul thought of buying another house for his second child.
 This software engineer in an MNC was sure that he was eligible for another loan with his income.
 But would he get tax benefit on the second home loan?
 Let’s find out.

-What Property Owners Should Know?
+What Property Owners Should Know:

 With easy availability of home loans and higher disposable income, buying a second home is emerging as a common trend among millennials like Rahul.
 But apart from the eligibility criteria for a home loan, what one must be aware of is the tax benefit on a second home loan.